Tommy-Bie/Tommy-Bie.github.io/_pages/about.md

-- I am now a Ph.D. student majoring in Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST), under the supervision of  [Prof. Hao Chen](https://cse.hkust.edu.hk/~jhc/).
-I obtained my bachelor's degree in Intelligent Science and Technology at South China University of Technology (SCUT) with honor.
+- I am now a Ph.D. student majoring in Computer Science and Engineering at the Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk)), under the supervision of  [Prof. Hao Chen](https://cse.hkust.edu.hk/~jhc/).
+I obtained my bachelor's degree in Intelligent Science and Technology at South China University of Technology ([SCUT](https://www.scut.edu.cn/en/)) with honor.
-- I was a visiting student in the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley.
+- I was a visiting student in the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley ([Cal](https://www.berkeley.edu)).
 I got an overall GPA of 4.0/4.0 and obtained Merit Scholarship during the semester at UC Berkeley.
 - My research interest now is in Artificial Intelligence, especially Multimodal, Explainable AI and Medical Image Analysis.

 ## News